BoeJaker/Docker-MediaServer/README.md

 ![](./resorces/retroarch.jpg)
 Web browser based video game emulation.

 RetroArch Web is a web-based version of the popular open-source emulator frontend, RetroArch.
 It allows you to play a wide variety of retro games directly in your web browser, without the need for any additional software or installation.
-RetroArch Web leverages the power of web technologies such as HTML5 and JavaScript to provide a seamless and accessible gaming experience.
-It supports multiple platforms and emulators, allowing you to enjoy games from various consoles and systems.

 With RetroArch Web, you can relive the nostalgia of classic games and conveniently access your gaming library from any device with a compatible web browser.
 Whether you're a seasoned retro gaming enthusiast or a casual player, RetroArch Web offers a convenient and user-friendly way to enjoy retro gaming on the web.

 Notes:
 N64 cores are not in a working state at the current time.
 There are specific web-based emulators for the N64 that could be added to this compose.